LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-20-Migration-to-the-Cloud-with-containerization-Docker/README.md

   jenkins/jenkins:lts
 ```

-Both apps have multibranch pipelines with five stages:
+Multibranch pipelines were created for both applications with five stages:

 ```
 Initial Cleanup → Checkout → Build → Test → Push → Cleanup
 ```

-**test stage approach:** the pipeline spins up the built image as a temporary container on `tooling_app_network`, then runs a `curlimages/curl` container on the same network to hit the app by container name.
-Docker's internal DNS resolves the container name automatically.
-The stage fails if the response is not HTTP 200 or 302.
+The test stage spins up the built image as a temporary container, then runs a `curlimages/curl` container on the same Docker network to hit the app by container name.
+Docker's internal DNS resolves the name automatically.
+The stage fails if the HTTP response is not 200 or 302.

 ```bash
 STATUS=$(docker run --rm --network tooling_app_network curlimages/curl:latest \